julianlconnor/Gravy/README.markdown

 }
 ```

-As you can see, in order to use gravy properly you need to set up success and error callbacks along with validation methods for attributes handled in your form.
+As you can see, in order to use gravy properly you need to set up validation methods for attributes handled in your form.
+Success, error, and clear callbacks default
+to 'success', 'error', and 'clear'.
 For example, I have a form for new users and I want to validate username on focusout:
 ```javascript
 gravy : {